SELLER MISTAKES: NOT LEAVING THE HOUSE WHEN IT IS SHOWN

 It is an awkward moment.
 The buyer’s agent has made all the arrangements to show a house.
 Everyone arrives at the house and the sellers are there.
 As much as the seller may feel they are somehow helping to sell the place by being there to answer questions and show the potential buyers around, it is a serious mistake.
 Get out!
 Go walk the dog!
 The buyer’s agent knows what her client wants and needs in a home and they know what the house has to offer or they would not be there.
 Not convinced.
 Read on.

 The buyer cannot fully inspect the house if the seller is looking over the buyers shoulder.
 Selling a home involves the buyer envisioning the home as their own, with their furnishings and their pictures on the walls.
 That is why listing agents advise their sellers to de-personalize the house and to remove all clutter from countertops, closets, drawers, etc., so the buyer can imagine how the house will work for the buyers lifestyle.
-(Video-Preparing to Sell) It certainly won’t help if the seller is hanging around and by their presence discouraging the buyer from opening cabinets and closets and fully exploring the house.
+Video-Preparing Your House for Sale .
+It certainly won’t help if the seller is hanging around and by their presence discouraging the buyer from opening cabinets and closets and fully exploring the house.

 The buyers ability to express their issues and concerns and the agents ability to counsel her client is stifled with the seller in the room.
 Is the master bedroom too small for their California King bed?
 How difficult would it be to add a bathroom, or knock out a wall?
 The agent may have the answers, be able to overcome objections and offer cheap fixes that will make the home perfect for her client.